MUSA-620-Spring-2017/MUSA-620-Week-9/README.md

 The final deliverable should include:
 - the map itself, either as an animated GIF or HTML file
 - any code used in the construction of the map
-- a written description of the steps you used to create it
+- a written description of the steps you took to create it

 ### Task:

 This assignment is more open-ended than the previous ones.
 Given all the tools you now have under your belt, you have many options for how you complete each step.
-Several possibilities are suggested below, but if you can think of a better way, you are welcome to use it.
+Several possibilities are suggested below, but if you have a different method, you are welcome to use it.

 **Downloads:**
 - [Philadelphia Crime Incidents](https://www.opendataphilly.org/dataset/crime-incidents) (you may ignore any crimes that are missing coordinates)